A Million Miles in a Thousand Years

 A Million Miles in a Thousand Years by Donald Miller may be my favorite book.
 The plot became a compass during my quarter life crisis and inspired my own journey through South America and biking across the US.

 Don grew up a Christian and struggled with his faith.
 I relate with how he describes living in his own fantasies instead of living a real life.
-The analogy he makes between a good story and a good life is a strong metaphor for how to live an epic story.
+The analogy he makes between a good story and a good life is a strong metaphor for how to live.

 The elements he writes about in his book, memorable scenes, inciting incidents, character arc, positive and negative turns, saving the cat, and inviting others into your story, is a beautiful framework for writing and rewriting your own personal story.